 Anna Bligh however was not a late bloomer.
 Long before 2011 she had made a difference.
 Anna entered politics in 1995.
 She held several major portfolios in the Queensland Government in which her energy, drive and enthusiasm resulted in major leaps forward in policy and legislation.
 But more importantly, she ensured policy was implemented for the benefit of all.
 In education she drove massive reforms in early childhood learning, including the introduction of an extra year of school.
 As Treasurer and Premier, Anna Bligh oversaw Australia's largest infrastructure building program including new export chain capacity, major new roads and public transport infrastructure and a $9bn 'water grid' connecting water storages and constructing new water sources.

 In other portfolios Anna made huge changes for the better in the areas of social reform, environment and in governance and accountability.
 For her work in the Education sector Anna has been granted an Honorary Doctorate from the University of Queensland.
 For her leadership in crisis, Anna has been awarded Australia's National Emergency Medal.
 Since retiring from politics, Anna has travelled, commenced working on a book, taken up several Board positions and has been highly sought after on the speaking circuit both in Australia and internationally.
-She has moved to Sydney with her family and has settled in to a different life phase.

 Anna Bligh is a high achiever.
 She is a leader who has led in the toughest of times.
 She is a gifted speaker and a passionate supporter of the Arts.
 She is a wife and mother of two sons.
 Anna is admired by many and respected by people across the political divide.
 She is a role model for women.
 Married for over 20 years, Anna has mastered multi-tasking and she continues to make a difference.